-Some common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness, mouth ulcers, sudden or unexpected weight loss (but not in all cases), hair loss and anaemia.
+Some common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness and sudden or unexpected weight loss (but not in all cases).

 In younger children and babies, symptoms include failure to thrive, diarrhoea, muscle wasting, poor appetite, lethargy and behavioural change.

 How do you get diagnosed?

 Sarah says: "The first stage of getting diagnosed is a simple blood test to check for antibodies which can indicate coeliac disease.

-"If the blood test is positive or there is clinical suspicion of coeliac disease, your GP will then refer you to a gut specialist (a gastroenterologist) for an endoscopy with biopsy.
+"If there's clinical suspicion of coeliac disease, your GP will then refer you for an endoscopy with biopsy.
 This is a simple procedure which looks for damage in the gut typical of coeliac disease.
-It involves passing a thin flexible tube (an endoscope) through the mouth and into the small intestine where tiny samples of the gut lining are collected."

 "For children, a biopsy may not always be necessary,” advises Sarah.